Group Data by Dimension

 If the selected palette does not contain enough colors to represent all the distinct data groups, additional groups will be represented by colors from previously selected palettes or from the default palette.

 5. Click on the color chips to create the desired color order.
 (Colors are assigned to values from left to right.)
-To reset the color order, press the ‘Reset’ button reset on the color menu.
+To reset the color order, press the ‘Reset’ button Reset on the color menu.

 6. Optional: Synchronize the color mapping with other charts, or create a custom color mapping.
 Follow the steps below: